Enter: The Conquering Chicken

 The record was reissued in 2003, with bonus tracks and different cover art, on the Broken Rekids label.
+In 2024 it was remastered by Jack Endino and reissued on Sub Pop.

-The song "Sign of the Crab" was written by Zapata, imagining her murder at the hands of a stranger.
+The closing song "Sign of the Crab" was written by Zapata, imagining her murder at the hands of a stranger; she was murdered about two months after the song was recorded.